SandSide/myflix-thumbnails/README.md

 ## How to run

+1. Go to /src folder.

-1. Create a docker image using Dockerfile
+2. Create a docker image using Dockerfile.

+        docker build -t {name} .

-2. Run docker image
+3. Run docker image.

+        docker run -d -p {port:port} --name {container-name} {image-name}

-## Usage
+## How to use

 To access a thumbnail: